 On site, the concrete slabs foundation is generally poured on a layer of sand.
 This acts as a padding and helps to improve the drainage conditions.

 Houses sitting on concrete slab do not have a basement.
 Crawlspaces/basements are usually found up North, where the average climate is colder.
 A reason for this is because up North, the terrain tends to have a lot less surface moisture.

 Down South, the water table tends to be much closer to the surface.
 When the water table is within 10 feet from the surface, constructing a crawlspace is equivalent to constructing a well in your basement.

 The water will do either of two things: cause your home to float or cause water to seep into the basement of your home.
 As any construction specialist probably knows, neither option is advantageous to your home’s longevity.

-When it’s wet, the expansive clay soil absorbs water and expands.
+When it’s wet, the expansive clay ground absorbs water and expands.
 Over time, this may cause your foundation to heave.
-When this occurs, your foundation will move in an upward direction, causing your foundation to fail.
-You may begin to notice cracks in the foundation as well as in your walls.
+When this occurs, your foundation will move in an upward direction, causing your it to fail.
+You may begin to notice cracks in it as well as in your walls.